 * * *

 I started this essay with an image of an unattended baby crying and lying face-down on the floor.
 It’s an image that should matter to the people supporting Jones, but won’t because they’ve deselected that unpleasant option in favour of enjoying a more satisfying, altruistic experience.
 To them, Jones is a poor woman who made a bad choice under terrible conditions.
 They also argue that her story is really about our capacity for mercy and our willingness to let her rejoin society.
-That may be true, but it’s true in the same way that fairy tales and pulp-fiction romances are true: there’s a narrative pattern that’s reassuring and predictable, but pointedly excludes disagreeable details and unpalatable facts.
+That may be true, but it’s true in the same way that fairy tales and pulp-fiction romances are true: there’s a narrative pattern that’s reassuring and predictable, but pointedly excludes disagreeable details.